-Gul et al. (2017) evaluated the efficacy of GON blockade in patients with chronic migraine in a randomized, double-blind, placebo-controlled study involving 44 chronic migraine patients
+Gul et al. (2017) evaluated the efficacy of GON blockade in patients with chronic migraine in randomized control study.
+12

-- Randomized into two groups; group A (bupivacaine) and group B (placebo) - GONB was administered four times (once per week) with bupivacaine or saline.
+- The study included 44 CM patients who were randomly divided onto two groups; group A (bupivacaine) and group B (placebo). - GONB was administered four times (once per week) with bupivacaine or saline.
 After 4 weeks of treatment, patients were followed up for 3 months, and findings were recorded once every month for comparing each month's values with the pretreatment values. - The primary endpoint was the difference in the frequency of headache (headache days/month).
 The Visual Analogue Scale (VAS) pain scores were also recorded.
-No severe adverse effects were reported. - The mean number of headache days and VAS scores were significantly lower as compared to pretreatment in the active group at the first, second, and third months, whereas in the control group, they became nonsignificant after the second and third months: - Group A (bupivacaine) showed a significant decrease in the frequency of headache and VAS scores at the first, second, and third months of follow-up - Group B (placebo) showed a significant decrease in the frequency of headache and VAS scores at the first month of follow-up, but second and third months of follow-up showed no significant difference - This study concluded that the GON block with bupivacaine not only was superior to placebo in the treatment of chronic migraine but also had long-lasting effects of up to 3 months. - Additional studies are required to better define the safety and cost-effectiveness of GONB in chronic migraine.
+No severe adverse effects were reported.
+Group A showed a significant decrease in the frequency of headache and VAS scores at the first, second, and third months of follow-up.
+Group B showed a significant decrease in the frequency of headache and VAS scores at the first month of follow-up, but second and third months of follow-up showed no significant difference.

+Gul et al. concluded that their results suggest that GONB with bupivacaine was superior to placebo, has long-lasting effect than placebo, and was found to be effective for the treatment of chronic migraine.
+More studies are required to better define the safety and cost-effectiveness of GONB in chronic migraine.
+12

-Inan et al. (2015) reported the first randomized, multicenter, double-blind, and placebo-controlled study that evaluated the safety and efficacy of unilateral GONB in a multicenter, double-blind, randomized placebo-controlled crossover trial of 84 patients with chronic migraine at 1, 2, and 3-month follow-up.
+Inan et al. (2015) reported this study as the first randomized, multicenter, double-blind, and placebo-controlled in this field.
+This study evaluated the safety and efficacy of unilateral GONB in a multicenter, double-blind, randomized placebo-controlled crossover trial of 84 patients with chronic migraine at 1, 2, and 3 month follow-up.
+13